 "Strange looking band were we. . . . "

-(The Castle Music compact disc edition of Anyway includes their April 1970 single "Today" and its B-side, the Elton John-esque "Song For Lots," as well as an edited version of "Today" intended for radio DJ's.
+(The Castle Music compact disc edition of Anyway includes their April 1970 single "Today" and its B-side, the sprightly "Song For Lots," another critique of urban renewal (like "Hometown"), as well as an edited version of "Today" intended for radio DJ's.
 The slide guitar on "Today" is incredibly similar to the slide riffs that would become a staple of George Harrison's solo career.
 Could it be that the ex-Beatle got the idea from this song?
 Hmmmm. . . .)

 --